Houston4444/RaySession/README.md

 ---------------------

 * Load many programs together and remember their documents and jack connections in an unified folder
-* Nice patchbay with stereo connections, wrappable boxes and search tool
+* Nice patchbay with stereo connections, wrappable boxes and a search tool
 * Snapshot at each save (optional), then you can go back to the snapshot (it uses `git`)
 * Save client as template, and then restore it easily
 * Save session as template